 A Quick Overview before we get into the details of the Code and its Amendments

-A Promoter is the person(s) who takes the company through the preliminary steps of execution, registration, etc. The formation and practical shape of the company owe their existence, so to speak, to the promoter and the personal resources s/he with others have invested in it.
-Promoters hold considerable control in the functional affairs of the company and are integral, especially in the Indian corporate landscape.
-They have a vested interest in the company, whether directly or indirectly as a shareholder, director or otherwise.
-This establishes a fiduciary relationship by which they owe the company a duty of care, loyalty and protection.
+A Promoter is the person(s) who takes the company through the preliminary steps of execution, registration, etc. The formation and practical shape of the company owe its existence, so to speak, to the promoter and the personal resources s/he with others have invested in it.
+Promoters hold considerable control in the functional affairs of the company and are integral, especially, in the Indian corporate landscape.
+They have a vested interest in the company, whether directly or indirectly as a shareholder, director, or otherwise.
+This establishes a fiduciary relationship by which they owe the company a duty of care, loyalty, and protection.

 Here’s where the conflict of interests and eligibility of a Resolution Applicant under the IBC comes into play.

 What happens if a defaulting promoter misuses the Companies Act provision to gain a back-door entry at substantially discounted rates for the assets of the corporate debtor?
 It would be like having your cake and eating it too.

 Section 29A is a restrictive provision within the IBC Code that prohibits promoters and any party related to them from participating in a CIRP as an RA.
 It enlists promoters and the people/parties connected to the promoters with varying degrees of separation, who are ineligible to be resolution applicants.
 Recent amendments to Section 230 of the Companies Act, further restrict these ineligible promoters from participating in the scheme of arrangement.